emrgnt-cmplxty/fermi/docs/0.old/contracts/js/quickstart.md

 You may have noticed that there was a `--deposit 0.1` flag at the end of your call when interacting with your JS smart contract.
 This was to cover storage costs on the blockchain through a concept known as [storage staking](/docs/concepts/storage-staking).

-When developing on Axion, smart contracts must maintain enough $Axion tokens on the account to cover data storage at a rate of 1 $Axion per 100/kb.
-Using the `near-cli`, the `--deposit` flag will allow you to attach a specified amount of $Axion to cover the extra information you are storing.
-You do not need to know the _exact_ amount of $Axion required as if you overpay, you will be refunded the difference.
-However, if you _do not_ attach enough $Axion to your call to cover additional storage, the contract call will fail.
+When developing on Fermi, smart contracts must maintain enough $Fermi tokens on the account to cover data storage at a rate of 1 $Fermi per 100/kb.
+Using the `near-cli`, the `--deposit` flag will allow you to attach a specified amount of $Fermi to cover the extra information you are storing.
+You do not need to know the _exact_ amount of $Fermi required as if you overpay, you will be refunded the difference.
+However, if you _do not_ attach enough $Fermi to your call to cover additional storage, the contract call will fail.

 ## Help & Feedback